wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Using Vaultenv with GitHub

 <a target="_blank" href="https://github.com/channable/vaultenv">
 https://github.com/channable/vaultenv</a> populates values in OS environment variables referenced within programming code by making a syscall from the exec family.
 Vaultenv replaces its own process with your app.
 After your service has started, vaultenv is not running anymore.

 If secrets in Vault change, Vaultenv does not automatically restart services.
-By comparison, <a target="_blank" href="https://github.com/hashicorp/envconsul">envconsul from HashiCorp</a>,
-daemonizes and spawn child processes to manage the lifecycle of the process it provides secrets.
+By comparison, <a target="_blank" href="https://github.com/hashicorp/envconsul">envconsul from HashiCorp</a> (also describe here), daemonizes and spawns child processes to manage the lifecycle of the process it provides secrets.

 Vaultenv retrieves secrets using REST API calls of KV (Key Value) pairs based on "behavior configuration files" specified in the following files traveling with the programming code: